Content-Security-Policy (CSP)

 This directive defines which hosts can be connected to, meaning if your attacker's server is not on the list, you cannot make a fetch()

 request like normal to your server in order to exfiltrate any data.
 While there is no direct bypass for this, you may be able to still connect to any origin allowed to exfiltrate data by storing it, and later retrieving it as the attacker at a place you can find.
-By #forcing-requests-fetch, you could, for example, make a POST request that changes a profile picture, or some other public data, while embedding the data you want to exfiltrate.
+By Content-Security-Policy (CSP), you could, for example, make a POST request that changes a profile picture, or some other public data, while embedding the data you want to exfiltrate.
 This way the policy is not broken, but the attacker can still find the data on the website itself.

 With this technique, remember that even one bit of information is enough, as you can often repeat it to reveal a larger amount of information.